2022 Market Guidelines

 Edible Pet Product Vendors

-Pet product vendors that make and sell pet food, treats, supplements or other edible products are required to provide a FoodSafe permit to ensure that all products are prepared, stored and managed in a safe manner.
+We require that pet product vendors that make and sell pet food, treats, supplements or other edible products provide a FoodSafe permit to ensure that all products are prepared, stored and managed in a safe manner.

 Occasionally, the NWFM may approve vendors that do not fit in the above categories, such as businesses who offer a service or product.
 For example, chair massage or landscaping design.
 Please apply with relevant documentation (business license, food safety certifications, and proof of insurance coverage).
 Businesses that are aligned with the NWFM Society’s Mission Statement will be given preference.